xialeistudio/daydaynews/README.md

-#daydaynews
+#DayDayNews
 ==========

-##a news system based angularjs and yii
+A news system build with angularjs and yii framework